⏴ Back to all articles

 end

-Finally we stick the result in the system clipboard, and we can even open the url in the default browser using xdg-open (on macOS it'll be open):
+Finally we stick the result in the system clipboard, and we can even open the url in the default browser (I have only tested that logic on Linux but it should work on other OSes):

 vim.fn.setreg('+', url)